submariner-io/submariner-website/src/content/community/releases/_index.en.md

   annotations will not be removed because Submariner no longer has Node update permission.
 * Health check counters on the Gateway resource now report correct information after a gateway leader re-election occurs.
 * AWS cloud prepare now supports the resource naming convention implemented in Openshift 4.16 and above.

-## v0.14.8 (June 28, 2024)

-* Reduced and restricted the RBAC permissions for the various Submariner components to only what is actually needed to reduce any potential attack surface.

 ## v0.17.2 (June 26, 2024)